mustardamus/_boilerplate/README.md

 - `npx hygen nuxt init`: Initialize a good starting point for a Nuxt.js app
 - `npx hygen nuxt page`: Add a page to an existing Nuxt.js app
 - `npx hygen nuxt component`: Add a component to an existing Nuxt.js app
-- `npx hygen nuxt form-component`: Add a form component to an existing Nuxt.js app app
+- `npx hygen nuxt form-component`: Add a form component to an existing Nuxt.js app
 - `npx hygen nuxt store`: Add a store to the Nuxt.js app
 - `npx hygen nuxt resource`: Creates components, pages and store for a resource to create/edit/show/delete a resource

+### Sapper

+- `npx hygen sapper init`: Initialize a good starting point for a Sapper app

 ### Jest